pnp/blog/content/post/how-to-change-the-background-color-of-cards-in-the-gallery-view/index.md

         },
         ```

-7. Click **Preview** to see if the background color of the cards has changed
+7. Select **Preview** to see if the background color of the cards has changed
-8. Click **Save**
+8. Select **Save**

 This completes the background color change of the cards!

 ## Additional notes

 - If you want to use a column value as a condition, the column does not have to be visible on the card, but it must be included in the view.
-You can see which columns are included in a view by clicking on **Edit Current View**.
+You can see which columns are included in a view selecting **Edit Current View**.

     ![edit view screen](./images/edit-view-screen.png)